 How to Get Revenge: Some Tips

-Here we consider a few points on how to get revenge on the attacker in a legitimate way:
+Here we consider a few points on how to get revenge of spam email on the attacker in a legitimate way:

 - Ignore: This is the easiest and most effective way to get back at the fraudster – do not respond to his spam messages, because the harm from the letters occurs only when you start to respond to them.